opendatasoft/codelibrary/content/components/icons/3_svg_inline/index.md

 > and therefore you will only load what is really necessary
 > (you won't load an heavy icon font to only use 0.1% of it)

-> Cons: You'll need to write additional CSS to size your icons and align them correctly in your layouts
+> Pros: You take benefit of SVG format in general: better scaling, better accessibility possibilities, can handle complex and even multicolor icons.

+> Cons: Sizing and positioning can require more advanced CSS skills than simple icon fonts that behave like text characters.

-> Cons: Reusing several times the same icon will be tedious as you'll need to duplicate the SVG code several times
+> Cons: Reusing several times the same icon will be tedious as you'll need to duplicate the SVG code several times.
+In that case, see the next example for SVG Sprites